Tender pieces of venison are classically prepared and served in a rich, red wine sauce in this perfect venison bourguignon!

 Confession: I was tempted to start a food blog after I saw the movie Julie & Julia.
 It’s one of my favorite movies.
 I love watching Julie make her way through Julia’s cookbook, and the big “boeuf bourguignon” debacle is one of the best parts of the movie.
 I was thinking about the dish the other day and realized it would be the perfect opportunity to try a new dish – venison bourguignon.

 Bourguignon is a dish prepared (typically with beef) that braises the meat in a rich red wine sauce.
-There are usually carrots, onion and mushrooms involved and that’s what I’m using for our venison version.
+There are usually vegetables such as carrots, onion, and mushrooms involved and that’s what I’m using for our venison version.

 It’s one of those dishes that looks like it has a long list of ingredients, but it’s very easy.
 Kind of like my favorite chili recipe.
 You have to check that out, too.
 But, please do note that I reccomend reading through this recipe before beginning, though.
 There’s are reasons the recipe is structured this way and I want you to have the best result possible.